c-geek/merkle/readme.md

 ### Install globally for merkle command

-Installing it globally will introduce the `merkle` command:
+Installing it globally will introduce the `merkle` command (using sha1 as default):

 ```bash
 $ sudo npm install -g merkle